nixworks/public/news/2011/06/23/README.md

 ##### earthquake
 ### [A 7.3 magnitude earthquake offshore from the US northern state of Alaska leads to a tsunami warning being issued but it is later cancelled. ](/news/2011/06/23/a-7-3-magnitude-earthquake-offshore-from-the-us-northern-state-of-alaska-leads-to-a-tsunami-warning-being-issued-but-it-is-later-cancelled.md)
-_Context: tsunami, Alaska, earthquake_
+_Context: Alaska, tsunami, earthquake_

 ##### heavy flood
 ### [2011 China floods: An 'unprecedented' flash flood hits Beijing, leaving streets and many areas including Tiananmen Square and the Beijing Subway system underwater. ](/news/2011/06/23/2011-china-floods-an-unprecedented-flash-flood-hits-beijing-leaving-streets-and-many-areas-including-tiananmen-square-and-the-beijing-su.md)
-_Context: Beijing, heavy flood, Tiananmen Square, flash flood, Beijing Subway_
+_Context: Beijing, heavy flood, flash flood, Beijing Subway, Tiananmen Square_

 ##### Japan
 ### [The Japanese national broadcasting company NHK captures images of the Chinese Navy navigating the high seas between the islands of Japan's Okinawa prefecture. ](/news/2011/06/23/the-japanese-national-broadcasting-company-nhk-captures-images-of-the-chinese-navy-navigating-the-high-seas-between-the-islands-of-japan-s-o.md)
-_Context: People's Liberation Army Navy, NHK, Japan, Okinawa_
+_Context: Japan, People's Liberation Army Navy, Okinawa, NHK_

 ##### President of Indonesia
 ### [The President of Indonesia Susilo Bambang Yudhoyono condemns the beheading of an Indonesian maid in Saudi Arabia and condemns the Saudi Government of breaking the "norms and manners" of international relations. ](/news/2011/06/23/the-president-of-indonesia-susilo-bambang-yudhoyono-condemns-the-beheading-of-an-indonesian-maid-in-saudi-arabia-and-condemns-the-saudi-gove.md)
-_Context: Indonesia, Saudi Arabia, beheading, government, Susilo Bambang Yudhoyono, President of Indonesia_
+_Context: beheading, Indonesia, President of Indonesia, Susilo Bambang Yudhoyono, government, Saudi Arabia_

 ##### Apple Inc.
 ### [Computer firm Apple removes an application from its App Store that called for a "Third Intifada" against Israel. ](/news/2011/06/23/computer-firm-apple-removes-an-application-from-its-app-store-that-called-for-a-third-intifada-against-israel.md)